-Generally, using social media to promote your business is a good thing, but it really does depend on what services or products your business offers.
+Generally, using social media to promote your business is a good thing, especially alongside bots like an Instagram scheduler. but it really does depend on what services or products your business offers.
 And you’ll need to work out which channel or channels are best for your business – you certainly don’t need to rush onto all of them all at once.

 Say you’re providing a service directly to home shoppers, perhaps pet care services, or you run an online gift shop.
 It would make perfect sense to use social media to market yourself.
 On the flip side, it may be a hard task to try and convince those customers that your nuts and bolts are the best nuts and bolts on the market.

 Business to business promotions